For Our Clients Since 1935

 Water.
 We are made of it, we are drawn to it, we love it.
 Especially children.
 But every year many children, as well as adults, die or are seriously injured in or near water, in swimming pool accidents, diving accidents, and by drowning.
+Some of the victims end up being represented by our Syracuse swimming, diving and drowning injury lawyers.
 In fact, drowning is the second leading cause of death among children under 12 years old (second to car accidents).
 Children ages 1 to 4 drown more often than any other age group.
 Children have a known tendency to wander and explore, and that is true especially with pools and other water sources.
 Therefore, owners of pools are required to keep their pools properly locked and fenced in to prevent this foreseeable danger.

 Drowning is usually a “silent death”.
 Forget about those old cartoons and movies depicting drowning victims floundering and calling out for help.
 Most drowning victims can’t call out or make any noise at all, because they are underwater, and incapable of uttering a sound.
 That’s why a small child can drown in a pool while her parent sits nearby reading a newspaper.
 The child’s body slips quietly into the water never to emerge again.